 The Greenville EUDL Coalition was established by The Phoenix Center of Greenville and is supported by a diverse group of dedicated law enforcement and community partners.
 The EUDL Coalition focuses on; consistent enforcement of alcohol laws, holding parents and other adults accountable for youth access to alcohol, and addressing media and other community norms, laws, and policies that encourage underage drinking.
 The EUDL Coalition consists of volunteers only.
 Coalition members are responsible for the day-to-day operations to include scheduling coalition meetings, facilitating subcommittees, corresponding with the public, monitoring action plans, recruiting volunteers, conducting needs assessments, as well all other functions that sustain the coalition.
-The following are a couple of examples of how the coalition functions.
+The following are a couple of examples of how the Coalition functions.
 Coalition members representing The Phoenix Center hosts meetings and serve as the financial agent for the group.
 Various members volunteer to take monthly minutes for the Coalition.
 The Phoenix Center staff copy and distribute meeting minutes.
-Coalition member and attorney, Linda Leslie, leads the coalition policy/legislation initiatives.
-Likewise, the Greenville County Sheriff's Office assists with coalition press releases by distributing releases to their vast media contacts.
-Other coalition members share resources from their particular area of expertise (youth, law enforcement, state government, etc.).
-The Phoenix Center Prevention Manager, Curtis Reece, assumes the role of regular coalition "Facilitator".
-However, in his absence, other members assume this role creating a shared sense of coalition ownership.
+Coalition member and attorney, Linda Cousins, lead the Coalition policy and legislation initiatives.
+The Greenville County Sheriff's Office assists with Coalition press releases by distributing releases to their county-wide media contacts.
+Other Coalition members share resources from their particular area of expertise (youth, law enforcement, state government, etc.).
+The Phoenix Center Prevention Manager, Curtis Reece, assumes the role of regular Coalition "Facilitator".
+However, in his absence, other members assume this role creating a shared sense of Coalition ownership.

-The EUDL Coalition's membership is diverse and dedicated to its mission.
-The average length of service time for coalition members is 11 years.
-Most members have been involved with the EUDL initiative since its inception in 2003.
-The coalition attributes the longevity of its membership to effective meetings, active engagement, mission focused and goal oriented, collaborative partnerships and community engagement, training and education, celebrating successes and member recognition.
-To strengthen the coalition's effectiveness, the coalition is divided into 4 categories: law enforcement, media, youth, and policy/legislative.
-Currently, much of the coalition's work occurs within their four standing sub-committees.
+The EUDL Coalition membership is diverse and dedicated to its mission.
+The average length of service time for coalition members is 11 years with many member being involved with the EUDL initiative since its 2003 inception.
+The longevity of the Coalition membership is attributed to effective meetings, active engagement, mission focused and goal oriented, collaborative partnerships and community engagement, training and education, celebrating successes and member recognition.
+To strengthen the effectiveness of the Coalition, the Coalition is divided into four categories: law enforcement, media, youth, and policy/legislative.
+Currently, much of the work of Coalition occurs within their four standing sub-committees.